yoyoberenguer/Fisheye/README.md

 ```
 Compatible with 24 - 32bit format image.
 The final image will be RGB type without per-pixel informations
+BENCHMARK 5ms processing time for a 1920x1080 pixels 24 bit depth

 import numpy
 cimport cython